-Use the clause at , Prohibition on Persons Convicted of Fraud or Other Defense-Contract-Related Felonies, in all solicitations and contracts exceeding the simplified acquisition threshold, except solicitations and contracts for commercial items.
+Use the clause at 252.203-7001 , Prohibition on Persons Convicted of Fraud or Other Defense-Contract-Related Felonies, in all solicitations and contracts exceeding the simplified acquisition threshold, except solicitations and contracts for commercial items.

-SUBPART 203.7--VOIDING AND RESCINDING CONTRACTS
+SUBPART 203.7 —VOIDING AND RESCINDING CONTRACTS

-(Revised June 27, 2000)

 203.703 Authority.

 The authority to act for the agency head under this subpart is limited to a level no lower than an official who is appointed by and with the advice of the Senate, without power of redelegation.
 For the defense agencies, for purposes of this subpart, the agency head designee is the Under Secretary of Defense (Acquisition, Technology, and Logistics).

-SUBPART 203.8--LIMITATIONS ON THE PAYMENT OF FUNDS TO INFLUENCE FEDERAL TRANSACTIONS
+SUBPART 203.8 —LIMITATIONS ON THE PAYMENT OF FUNDS TO INFLUENCE FEDERAL TRANSACTIONS

-(Added March 30, 2012)

 203.806 Processing suspected violations.

-Report suspected violations to the address at (a).
+Report suspected violations to the address at PGI 203.8 (a).

 SUBPART 203.9 —WHISTLEBLOWER PROTECTIONS FOR CONTRACTOR EMPLOYEES

-(Revised April 28, 2014)

 203.900 Scope of subpart.

 This subpart applies to DoD instead of FAR subpart 3.9.